Program 2025

 12.00 - 13.00 Registration, Meet and greet,

-welcoming coffee at the hotel
+Welcoming coffee with savory snacks served at the hotel

 13.30 Opening prayer at the Cathedral